balenaltd/handbook/Sales.md

 * Account code from salesforce:
     * Historically we use the account code generated in Salesforce.
 You can get this info by going to the customer’s account page (in Salesforce) and copying everything after “salesforce.com/” in the url
     * Ex: 0016100000rwZ68 is the account code for Utility Warehouse
+    * Ex: Note: self-serve customers have an auto-generated account code to enter into Salesforce

 Now that you have that information, you will need to create an account in Recurly: